Formula Reference

 How I used the Muzzle Velocity Calculator to verify hunting cartridge compliance before a red deer stalk

-In October 2025, I was preparing for a red deer stalk in Scotland and needed to confirm that the ammunition I had chosen complied with the UK Deer Act minimum energy requirements.
+Preparing for a red deer stalk in Scotland a few seasons back, I needed to confirm that the ammunition I had chosen complied with the UK Deer Act minimum energy requirements.
 The cartridge was 7mm Remington Magnum with a 9.7 g bullet at a manufacturer-stated muzzle velocity of 930 m/s.
 I entered those values into this calculator: KE = 0.5 times 0.0097 times 930 squared = 4,197 J (3,094 ft·lb).
 The legal minimum for red deer in Scotland is 1,700 ft·lb (2,305 J), so the cartridge exceeded the threshold by 82 percent.
 The calculator also confirmed the bullet was supersonic at 930 m/s and gave the momentum as 9.02 kg·m/s.

 For comparison, I also checked a lighter 7mm load I had considered: 8.0 g at 980 m/s.
 That returned KE = 3,842 J (2,833 ft·lb), still well above the legal minimum but with slightly less retained energy at range due to the lighter bullet's higher wind deflection.
 The UK deer stalking ammunition legal minimums guide confirmed the muzzle figures and reminded me that Scottish Natural Heritage guidance also recommends using the retained energy at 100 metres, not just muzzle energy, for full compliance verification.
 According to the SAAMI cartridge specifications, the 7mm Rem Mag is ballistically one of the most efficient cartridges in the hunting weight class, which the energy output confirmed.